 A search engine that Google arguably owes a lot to, Altavista was a pioneer in many of the online search techniques which we are still using today.

 Notably, in 1995 Altavista became the first search engine to incorporate natural language technology.
-Among other achievements it also provided the first searchable full-text database of the web, allowed multi-language search and even translated pages.
+Among other achievements it also provided the first searchable full-text database of the web, allowed the multi-language search, and even translated pages.

 Altavista’s move away from streamlined search towards a more complex web portal ultimately led to its demise as users flocked to the up-and-coming Google.

 Which finally takes us to the granddaddy of them all.
 Google’s success can be attributed to many areas, but its most significant selling point is its famous algorithm which was able to yield within fractions of a second more relevant search results than its competitors.